-The Companies Act 1993 provides the over-arching rules under which all companies must operate including the rights and responsibilities of shareholders.
+In New Zealand, the Companies Act 1993 provides the over-arching rules under which all companies must operate including the rights and responsibilities of shareholders.

 The company constitution sets out how an individual company is run by the board of directors and the shareholders.
 This document records how the owners control and manage the business between themselves, providing the basic business structure.
 Many of the matters covered are procedures, such as how meetings are called, or how an offer to buy shares should be made.

-Further to that joint framework of the Companies Act 1993 and a company's constitution, using a shareholders agreement, there is enormous scope to decide who may do what, and under what circumstances.
+Further to that joint framework of the Companies Act 1993 and a company's constitution, using a shareholders' agreement, there is enormous scope to decide who may do what, and under what circumstances.

 Why do I need a shareholders agreement with other owners?